cloudant/nodejs-cloudant/README.md

 ### Debugging

-If you wish to see further information about what the nodejs-cloudant library is doing, then its debugging output can be sent to the console by simply setting an environement variable:
+If you wish to see further information about what the nodejs-cloudant library is doing, then its debugging output can be sent to the console by simply setting an environment variable:

     export DEBUG=cloudant
     # then run your Node.js application